cloudUser98/personal-notes/software engineering/case_naming_conventions.md

 ## Snake Case
 naming variables:
-    -var_name
+- var_name
 naming constans:
-    -VAR_NAME
+- VAR_NAME

 ## Camel Case
 naming variables:
-    -varName
+- varName
 naming constans:
-> We use snake upper case to define the name for constans
+> We use snake upper case to define the name for constans.
-    -VAR_NAME
+- VAR_NAME

 ## Pascal Case
 naming variables:
-    -VarName
+- VarName
 naming constans:
-> We use snake upper case to define the name for constans
+> We use snake upper case to define the name for constans.
-    -VAR_NAME
+- VAR_NAME